Praline Brownies – whipping cream, butter, and light brown sugar with pecans make a rich praline topping for quick and easy box mix brownies.

-This classic Louisiana candy dates back to 1750 when it was originally made with white sugar and almonds, the preferred nut of the French settlers of the area.
+Pralines are a classic Louisiana candy dating from about 1750 when it was originally made with white sugar and almonds, the preferred nut of the French settlers of the area.
 However, the Creoles quickly found a better alternative in pecans and replaced the white sugar with brown.
 In New Orleans, it was once the tradition for young women to make pralines before going to a ball and then enjoy them with friends at their homes afterward.

 Making the praline topping is as simple as boiling some whipping cream, butter, and light brown sugar in a heavy bottomed, medium sized saucepan over medium heat.
 Be sure to stir frequently while the mixture is coming to the boil.
 Once it reaches a boil, continue to cook for one minute, while stirring constantly.

-Remove the pan from the heat.
-Stir in the pecans, sifted powdered sugar, and vanilla extract.
+Remove the pan from the heat and stir in the pecans, sifted powdered sugar, and vanilla extract.
 (Note: be sure to sift the powdered sugar.
 I know it’s tempting to skip that step but powdered sugar always has little clumps in it and if you don’t sift it, you’ll wind up with lumps in your topping.)

 Cool the mixture for 5 minutes, stirring frequently.